prspal/gradle-karate-runner/README.md

 # gradle-karate-runner
-Gradle plugin providing taskrunner to KarateA gradle plugin for running Cucumber-JVM.
+Gradle plugin providing taskrunner to KarateA gradle plugin for running Karate tests.

-It utilises the Cucumber-JVM command line implementation and forwards every call to cucumber.api.cli.Main
+It utilises the Karate-JVM command line implementation and forwards every call to **com.intuit.karate.Main**

 Usage
 Add the plugin to your project

 plugins {
-  id "com.github.prspal.karate-runner" version "0.0.1"
+  id "com.github.prspal.karate-runner" version "0.0.2"
 }
 The complete, and updated, instructions are availabe at the plugin portal.

-Then run Cucumber with the default settings
+Then run Karate with the default settings

-./gradlew karate
+_./gradlew karate_

 Using https://github.com/tsundberg/gradle-cucumber-runner as inspiration.